Public 4 Year Colleges (AZ)

 Test scores: Beginning with Fall 2016 applications, ACT and SAT scores are no longer required for consideration for general admission.
 Scores are still required for consideration of financial/merit aid and Honors Colleges, as well as some specific colleges within the universities.
 Please check the individual university websites to make sure you know which ones are requiring test scores.
 All test scores need to come directly from either College Board or ACT in order to be used for merit aid and Honors College consideration.

 News and Information from our three state schools:

-- AZ-HOPE scholarships application will open this Sunday, November 10th.
-Seniors in high school who will enroll at the University of Arizona or a community college in Arizona and are pursuing a pre-health or allied health degree can apply.
+AZ-HOPE scholarships application opened November 10th.
+Seniors who will enroll at the University of Arizona or a community college in Arizona and are pursuing a pre-health or allied health degree can apply.
 The attached document gives more information.

-- Also, please encourage your students who have been admitted to the university to check out our https://financialaid.arizona.edu/ScholarshipUniverse website as scholarship season is happening NOW.
+Students who have been admitted to the university are encouraged to check out our https://financialaid.arizona.edu/ScholarshipUniverse website as scholarship season is happening NOW.

 Invitation eligibility criteria effective for 2020-2021 is posted on the Office of Scholarships and Financial Aid website: https://financialaid.arizona.edu/types-of-aid/arizona-assurance/high-school-seniors.
 In addition to important dates and deadlines, the web-page also has helpful resources for students and parents when completing the Resource Evaluation.